-The Company's Auditor, Johnston Carmichael LLP, is willing to continue in office and Resolution 8, to propose its re-appointment, will be put forward at the 2024 AGM, along with Resolution 9, to authorise the Directors to fix its remuneration.
-No non-audit fees were paid to Johnston Carmichael LLP during the year under review (2022: Nil) The Directors have received assurances from the Auditor that it remains independent and objective, and are satisfied that objectivity and independence is being safeguarded by Johnston Carmichael LLP.
+Johnston Carmichael LLP (Johnston Carmichael) is the Company's current Auditor.
+Resolution 7 is to propose the reappointment of Johnston Carmichael at the 2024 AGM, along with Resolution 8, to authorise the Directors to fix its remuneration.
+The Directors have received confirmation from Johnston Carmichael that it is independent and objective and the Directors are satisfied that objectivity and independence is being safeguarded by Johnston Carmichael.